Medical doctor weighs in: Daniel Naroditsky toxicology and cause of death report

 FRITZ 20 is more than just a chess engine – it is a training revolution for ambitious players and professionals.
 Whether you are taking your first steps into the world of serious chess training, or already playing at tournament level, FRITZ 20 will help you train more efficiently, intelligently and individually than ever before.

-As reported by NBC News, Naroditsky had methamphetamine, amphetamine, 7-hydroxymitragynine and mitragynine in his system at the time of death, according to a toxicology report, all likely stemming from a supplement known as kratom.
+As reported by NBC News, Naroditsky had methamphetamine, amphetamine, 7-hydroxymitragynine and mitragynine in his system at the time of death, according to a toxicology report, with the last two likely stemming from a supplement known as kratom.

 NBC News brought the breaking news on the toxicology report

 All of the substances can lead to addiction or even death depending on the quantities ingested, and are likely the cause of his death.
-Since kratom is not typically linked to suicide attempts, it seems highly improbable that the young American would have taken them as a means to a personal final solution.
+Since kratom is not typically linked to suicide attempts, it seems highly improbable that the young American would have taken them as a means to end his troubles and sorrows forever.

 Vladimir Kramnik, who had been known to have voiced many doubts as to Naroditsky's online integrity, with numerous rebuttals by Naroditsky himself, had been accused online of having been the cause of suicide.